 - Faculty or staff members can sign their individual reports, or units may use a group certification form.
 If using the group certification form, units must obtain suitable verification that the work was actually performed and is allocable to the sponsored award.
 Units must have written documentation that this verification was performed.

-- Reports will be distributed via Cornell Dropbox or CALS Salary Certification System.
+- Reports will be distributed via Secure File Transfer or CALS Salary Certification System.

 - See the CALS Salary Confirmation System Yammer group for information on the CALS system for managing the DFA Salary Confirmation process.

-- Any additional changes or corrections to FY 2018 effort distribution must be made using the Salary Expense Transfer (ST) e-doc.
+- Any additional changes or corrections to FY 2020 payroll distribution must be made using the Salary Expense Transfer (ST) e-doc.
 The percentages and dollar amounts must be manually updated on the salary certification report and the ST e-doc number must be noted.
 Prospective changes can be done in Workday.

-- The final salary certification reports will be available around July 30.
+- The final salary certification reports will be available on July 28.